SofiaCPP/IPL/website/content/slides/02_lexical_analysis/_index.md

 - *re2c* - generates code for the automaton in *C*
     - claims easier debuggability, but still the generated code is pretty complex
-- some parser generators have built-in lexer as well
+- some parser generators have a built-in lexer as well

 ---
 ### Flex